Skip to Content

 The Compgen command is built into bash, and it’s a great tool for figuring out all the commands available.
 It lists all available commands, aliases, and functions, and counts the total number of commands that can be run directly from the terminal.
 This command can also search for specific keywords.
 Compgen also provides a backtrace, which helps you see exactly what happened when your command was run.

-READ ALSO: How Do I Run Device Manager As Administrator in Cmd?
+READ ALSO: How Do I Disable Commvault Services in Linux?

 What is Bg in Linux?